jpritikin/coach/content/docs/me/psychoactive/cannabis.md

 - CBD is the classic potentiator.
 CBD opens the emotional spigot around the chest.
 - [H4CBD](https://en.wikipedia.org/wiki/H4-CBD) (hydrogenated CBD) offers the reassurance of CBD, but in an even more delightfully exquisite way.
 CBD is largely obsolete.
 However, consider that H4CBD has a longer duration than CBD which might be good or bad depending on your application.
 H4CBD causes the muchies mostly when it is wearing off during which it feels like regular CBD.
-- CBN (cannabinol) is more grounding than CBD.
-CBN offers a relaxing head high.
+- CBN (cannabinol) offers a relaxing head high.
 Does not cause the munchies.
 - CBG (cannabigerol) is a great potentiator for energy blends.
 However, taken alone, I don't notice any effect from it.
 - CBC (cannabichromene) seems to provide too much emotional stability.
 It's not unpleasant, but blocks the more subtle effects of H4CBD.
 Maybe it has something to offer in other blends?
+- CBDV (cannabidivarin) holds the heart steady while allowing a head high.
+A bit stimulating, but not incompatible with relaxation.

 #### Head-Heart Axis